fortinet-fortisoar/widget-indicator-extraction-configuration/README.md

 - **Adaptability:** Easily update exclusions as your security requirements evolve.

-By leveraging the **Configure Indicator Extraction** widget, you empower your security operations team to proactively manage threats with precision and efficiency by excluding false positives using this widget, thereby safeguarding your organization against potential risks.
+By leveraging the **Indicator Extraction Configuration** widget, you empower your security operations team to proactively manage threats with precision and efficiency by excluding false positives using this widget, thereby safeguarding your organization against potential risks.

 ![configure-indicator-extraction](./docs/res/indicator-extraction-settings-page.png)